Composite Classical and Quantum Channel Discrimination: Composite State Discrimination

 then either $\tr(\omega_{n-k}) = 0$ or $\omega_{n-k}/\tr(\omega_{n-k}) \in S_{n-k}$. \end{lemma} \begin{proof} This follows immediately from the fact that each element $\rho_n \in S_n$ is a tensor product, and that removing an element in the tensor product gives an element in $S_{n-1}$. \end{proof}

 \begin{remark} Note that while we state the results below with the assumptions of \autoref{def:composite_state_hypothesis}, we could replace the required tensor product structure (point 2 in \autoref{def:composite_state_hypothesis}) with the statement of \autoref{lem:partial_measurement_conditioning}.
 While this might be more general, we find the assumptions of \autoref{def:composite_state_hypothesis} to be more natural.
-Similarly, later on when talking about hypotheses in the context of channel discrimination, we could replace the tensor product structure for channels in (point 2 in \autoref{def:composite_channel_hypothesis}) with the statement of \autoref{lem:partial_measurement_conditioning} for any tensor product input state. \end{remark}
+Similarly, later on when talking about hypotheses in the context of channel discrimination, we could replace the tensor product structure for channels (point 2 in \autoref{def:composite_channel_hypothesis}) with the statement of \autoref{lem:partial_measurement_conditioning} for any tensor product input state. \end{remark}

-For our discrimination problem, given an $n$ and an unknown state in $\DM[\HS^{\otimes n}]$ we will want to perform a binary POVM (fully specified by one of its elements, which we write as $M$) to decide between the two hypotheses.
-In the end we want to avoid making an error, i.e.~claiming that our state comes from $S_n$ when it actually comes from $T_n$ and vice-versa.
-These two errors are known as type I and type II errors.
+For our discrimination problem, given an $n$ and an unknown state in $\DM[\HS^{\otimes n}]$ we will still want to perform a binary POVM (fully specified by one of its elements, which we write as $M$) to decide between the two hypotheses.
+In the end we want to avoid making an error, i.e.~claiming that our state comes from $S_n$ when it actually comes from $T_n$ and vice-versa, and these two error probabilities are again what we call type-I and type-II error now in this setting (see below for a formal definition).
 If we settle on a measurement $M$, the probability of making an error might still depend on which particular state from either $S_n$ or $T_n$ we actually end up getting.
-Here we will be focussing on minimizing the worst case errors, i.e.~we want to choose measurements which minimize the error uniformly over all states from $S_n$ and $T_n$.
-More formally, we define the type I and type II error probabilities (also called type I and type II errors) as:
+Here, we will be focussing on minimizing the worst case errors, i.e.~we want to choose measurements which minimize the error uniformly over all states from $S_n$ and $T_n$.
+More formally, we define the type I and type II error probabilities (also again called type I and type II errors) as:

 We will be focussing on the asymmetric setting, where we want to minimize the type II error, $\beta$, under the constraint that the type I error $\alpha$ is below a certain threshold.
 The main quantity of interest is then the negative logarithm of this minimal type II error under the type I error constraint, which we also call the hypothesis testing relative entropy of the two sets $S_n$ and $T_n$: